Jews for the Preservation of Firearms Ownership: History

 Jews for the Preservation of Firearms Ownership has been highly critical of the Anti-Defamation League (ADL).
 In pamphlets such as "Why Does the ADL Support Nazi-Based Laws?" and "JPFO Facts vs. ADL Lies," the JPFO has accused the ADL of undermining the welfare of the Jewish people.
 In response, Abraham Foxman, National Director of the Anti-Defamation League, wrote about the JPFO, "Anti-Semitism has a long and painful history, and the linkage to gun control is a tactic by Jews for the Preservation of Firearms Ownership to manipulate the fear of anti-Semitism toward their own end...
 It is a campaign that has been viewed with concern by many in the Jewish community."

+In 2016, JPFO launched the "Don't Inspire Evil Initiative", a proposal that urges journalists "to refrain from gratuitous or repetitious portrayal of mass murderers' names and images."